 Instead of trying to get fit today, put in the work so you can be fit for your entire life.
 This requires that you progress slowly and make the lifestyle changes necessary to make fitness a part of your daily routine.
 It isn’t just about 45 minutes on a treadmill or throwing around heavy objects for and hour and then sitting at a desk or in front of a TV for the rest of the day, or week, or year.
 Fitness is about the long haul; it's about consistently getting up and moving.
 It's about finding activities you can do with friends and loved ones; it's about keeping your body in good enough shape that you can actually participate in those things.
 Bottom line: Fitness is more about how hard you work to be consistent, and not how hard your workouts are.

-If you’d like to more tips on how to “Listen to YOUR Body,” feel free to contact Cameron Garber, DPT at 801-479-4471 (call or text) or at firstname.lastname@example.org.
-Make sure to like my Facebook page to stay up to date with my latest posts.
+If you’d like to more tips on how to “Listen to YOUR Body,” feel free to contact us at 801-479-4471 (call or text) or at email@example.com.
+Make sure to like our Facebook page to stay up to date with the latest posts.